PalmeiraLabs/Knightly-Troubles-Game/README.md

-# Taller de programación II
+# Knightly-Trouble

 ## 1. Description
 Our project involves the development of a two-player platform game using the Godot engine.
 The game will be inspired by classic platformers like Mario Bros, but it won’t be a direct copy.
 Instead of simply replicating Mario’s experience, we’ll incorporate unique elements.
+Can be build for Mac OS, iOS, Android or Windows.

 ## 2. Features
 Although our game will have platform mechanics, we aim to create a distinct experience by focusing on the following aspects: